 (Perceived Social Norms )

 6a.
-Doers: Do most of the people that you know approve of you storing your grain in bags, off the ground and not touching the walls of the granary/building?
+Doers: Do most of the people that you know approve of you storing your grain in bags, off the ground and not touching the walls of the grain storage place?

 6b.
-Non-doers: Would most of the people that you know approve of you storing your grain in bags, off the ground and not touching the walls of the granary/building?
+Non-doers: Would most of the people that you know approve of you storing your grain in bags, off the ground and not touching the walls of the grain storage place?

 a.
 Yes